Democratizing access to 401(k) advice

 Americans need holistic advice to prepare for retirement

 Background: America’s defined contribution system places the responsibility on the individual for funding their own retirement.
 But historically Americans have struggled to get advice from their trusted financial advisor, because their 401(k) accounts are tied to their employer, and separate from the rest of their finances.
-In order for plan participants to receive truly holistic advice on their unique financial situations, their financial advisors must have the ability to manage their 401(k) accounts.

 401(k)s are getting complicated.
 Advice is more necessary than ever.